e3modelling/OPEN-PROM/tutorials/02_Task Runner settings in VS code.md

 - research runs,
 - and calibration-related runs.

 At this stage, you do not need to memorize every task.
-The important point is that different buttons trigger different combinations of flags in `start.R`, such as `DevMode`, `GenerateInput`, and reporting options.
+The important point is that different buttons trigger different combinations of GAMS flags via `run.R` + the task body in `scripts/tasks/`, such as `DevMode`, `GenerateInput`, and reporting options.

 If you want to study the exact meaning of each mode, continue to Tutorial 05.